|About DHS||Aging||Partners & Providers||Children||Disabilities||Economic Supports||Health Care||Publications||Licensing|

-The Adoption Assistance Program makes adoption possible for children with special needs who would otherwise remain in foster care, or who meet the criteria for Title IV-E Adoption Assistance outlined in section 473 of the Social Security Act.
-A child meets the special needs definition if the following criteria are met:
+The Adoption Assistance Program reduces barriers to adoption for children who would otherwise remain in foster care and are under the guardianship of the commissioner, a ward of tribal court, or who meet the criteria for Title IV-E Adoption Assistance outlined in section 473 of the Social Security Act.

 Process for obtaining Adoption Assistance